aditidona/Principal-Component-Analysis/README.md

   - Dataset: CIFAR-10
   - Initial size of the dataset : 60000 * 32 * 32 * 3 = 60000 * 3072
   - Deciding number of components (k) :
     - I set to include 98% of variance in dataset.
-Got k=444
+No. of components which constitute of 98% of variance was k = 444
     - Hence, the size of the dataset will be reduced from *3072 to *444 by using PCA
     - Hence training time was reduced from hours to minutes with minimal reduction in accuracy
   - ### Accuracy Achieved: